st0rm23/StormJS/README.md

 # StormJS
-an javascript interpreter, which is a project of curse 'Programming Principal Language' in ZJU
+an javascript interpreter, which is a project of course 'Programming Principal Language' in ZJU